umohammed4u/alx-frontend-for-fun/flexbox/README.md

 - The difference between the main and cross axes
 - Properties that work on flex elements vs flex container
 - Shorthands for flex
-- How to create a new page with flex in mind
+- How to create a new page with flex in the mind